There are different ways of being dominant.

 You must show resolve, and that you are not scared.
 Violence is rare in some of the most important environments of work and socialization and intimidation doesn’t punch.

-Refer to Social Power for more details on handling stated and unstated threats of violence.
+Refer to Power University for more details on handling stated and unstated threats of violence.

 #2.
 The Drill Sergeants